heysaladin/farooqa-creative/public/engine/pages_work/bumeja.md

 ### Notes

-- Kondisi anak saat ini
+- The child's current condition
-- Kondisi ideal yang bisa diusahakan untuk dicapai
+- Ideal conditions that can be strived to be achieved
-- Pencatatan konidisi anak
+- Registration of children's conidition
-- Histori kondisi anak
+- History of the child's condition
-- Detail biodata anak
+- Details of children's biodata
-- Pencarian bebas
+- free search
 - F.A.Q

 ### Ideas